private occupational disability pension and part-time work

 Also consider the tax treatment of your disability pension and the additional income.
 This can affect your overall financial situation.
 Careful planning helps avoid financial disadvantages and ensures the security of your private disability pension and part-time work.

-nextsure: Your partner for tailor-made insurance solutions
+nextsure: Your partner for tailored protection solutions

 FAQ

-What should I do before taking up a part-time job while receiving disability pension benefits?
+What should I do before taking on a part-time job while receiving BU pension benefits?

 Subscribe to our newsletter